 Sexual battery, rape and other sex crimes are against the law in Kansas.
 You can report these crimes and others to campus police or to local police.
-In Manhattan, the local police department is the Riley County Police Department.
-Generally, the campus police have jurisdiction over criminal conduct that occurs on university property, and RCPD has jurisdiction over criminal conduct everywhere else.
-If you are trying to decide reporting options, the Riley County Police Department's "Your Option, Your Control" program is available to explain options at rileycountypolice.org/youroption.
+Contact the local law enforcement agency at your present location.
+Generally, the campus police have jurisdiction over criminal conduct that occurs on university property, and local agencies have jurisdiction over criminal conduct everywhere else.
+In Riley County, if you are trying to decide reporting options, the Riley County Police Department's "Your Option, Your Control" program is available to explain options at rileycountypolice.org/youroption.

-Administrators in the Office of Student Life and the CARE Office can assist you in notifying law enforcement authorities if you choose to do so.
+Administrators in the Student Support and Accountability and the CARE Office can assist you in notifying law enforcement authorities if you choose to do so.
 It is important to remember that reporting a crime is not the same as prosecuting the crime.
 You also may decline to notify law enforcement authorities, as well; be advised, however, that the university may also independently notify law enforcement authorities.
 Also, after a thorough investigation, the decision about whether or not to prosecute is made by the county attorney.

-Options regarding notification to law enforcement:
+The following are options regarding notification to law enforcement:

-- · Option to notify either on-campus or local police; - Option to be assisted by campus security authorities in notifying law enforcement if the victim so chooses; or - · Option to decline to notify such authorities.
+- · Option to notify either on-campus or local police; - Option to be assisted by campus security authorities in notifying law enforcement if the victim so chooses: or - · Option to decline to notify such authorities.